trxdave/tic-tac-toc/README.md

 # Future Plans #

+In future updates of the Tic Tac Toe game,

+* Integration with Goolge sheets: The highest scores from Tic Tac Toe games.
-* I plan to add the highest score from Tic Tac Toe to a Google Sheet and display it on the terminal.
+* Add a feature to display the highest score achieved by the player on the terminal interface.
+* Leaderboard feature where players can view the highest scores of all players who have played the game.
+This will competitive element to the game and motivate players to improve their skills.
 * Additional difficulty levels for the Computer opponent.